gintonicai/documentation/mvp/distillery-subchain-guide/managing-your-node.md

 # Managing Your Node

-## Managing Your Gintonic Distillery Node
+## Managing Your gintonic Distillery Node

 Now that your node is up and running, earning you $GIN, it's important to keep an eye on its performance and health.
 This section will show you how to monitor your node, understand its status, and perform basic maintenance tasks.